See the world from inside out...

 Navigating a Coal Bunker – 1/9/19

-Despite the challenges of a confined space, narrow access, and absence of GPS signals, the Aertos™ 120 successfully navigates a coal bunker in a power plant in Missouri to deliver imagery of walls and vents that haven’t been inspected in a decade.
+Despite the challenges of a confined space, narrow access, and absence of GPS signals, the Aertos™ 120 successfully navigates a coal bunker/silo in a Midwest power plant to deliver imagery of walls and vents that haven’t been inspected in a decade.

 A rugged airframe and proprietary Folded Geometry (FGC™) flight Code enable the UAV to achieve sustained stable flight in this tight vertical spaces.
 The quad ducted fans protect the blades and allow the vehicle to navigate obstacles and survive wall collisions.
 The VIRB camera payload delivered close high-resolution imagery.